tobek/laminae/all.md

 ## Synthesis Power Equilibrium NEP

-the opposite of NGP - opposite of restorative justice? training
+the opposite of NGP - opposite of restorative justice? training, using trauma to become stronger? revenge?

 ## Synthesis Power Dissolution NED